hndo1220/auth0-techtalk-python-flask-demo/README.md

 ```
 2. Make sure you have `python3` and `pip` installed
 3. Run `pip install -r requirements.txt` to install the dependencies
+4. Run `pip install Authlib` to install the authlib library if it wasn't installed through requirements.txt
-4. Create an account
+5. Create an account
     * Go to [Auth0](https://auth0.com) and click Sign Up.
     * Use Google, GitHub or Microsoft Account to login.

-5. Register and configure the Web App on Auth0
+6. Register and configure the Web App on Auth0
     * Navigate to your Auth0 Dashboard
     * Click Create Application
     * Set Application Name (ex: 'Auth0 Tech Talk Python Flask Demo')